james-cross/ksc/content/practice-areas.md

 ### Commercial/Company and Business Law

 From business formation to contract drafting and negotiations, our business law expertise assists in safeguarding your commercial interests and ensuring your business transactions are legally sound.
+[Mark Walsh](/mark-walsh/) leads our commercial law practice.

 ![commercial image](/uploads/commercial.jpg)